Australian House of Representatives committees: Select committees

 Select committees are appointed as the need arises for a specific purpose, and have a limited life.

 Joint committees

 Joint committees are established by both Houses of the Australian parliament and include both Members and Senators.
 An example of this is the Joint Standing Committee on Northern Australia, appointed by resolution by the House of Representatives on 4 July 2019 and the Senate on 22 July 2019.
 The Inquiry into the destruction of 46,000-year-old caves at the Juukan Gorge in the Pilbara region of Western Australia was referred to this Committee in June 2020.

+Pay and Benefits

+Members receive no additional pay for their service as ordinary members on committees.
+Committee Chairs and Deputy Chairs receive additional pay depending on the committee on which they serve, which is specified as a percentage of the base pay of an MP and Senator ($225,750 as of October 2023).
+Additional pay for committee chairs is 11-16% of the base pay ($24,832.5-$36,120).
+Deputy Chairs receive 5.5-8% ($12,416.25-$18,060).